Bitergia/archimedes/README.md

 archimedes
-http://...                        # Kibana URL (required) --import                          # action (required) --file-path ...                   # path of the JSON file that include Kibana objects (required) --search                          # search and import also the objects referenced the input file --visualizations-folder ...       # folder where visualization objects are stored --searches_folder ...             # folder where searches objects are stored --index-patterns-folder ...       # folder where index pattern objects are stored
+http://...                        # Kibana URL (required) --import                          # action (required) --json-path ...                   # path of the JSON file that include Kibana objects (required) --find                            # find and import also the objects referenced in the input file --visualizations-folder ...       # folder where visualization objects are stored --searches_folder ...             # folder where searches objects are stored --index-patterns-folder ...       # folder where index pattern objects are stored